 2) Contact your Delegate to SUPPORT these Senate bills that have been referred to the House Transportation Committee.
 We expect these bills to be voted on in a subcommittee and/or full committee this coming week.

-• Senator Surovell’s SB1007 – Passed the Senate 37-Y 2-N 1-A. Directs the Northern Virginia Transportation Authority to convene a stakeholder group and recommend funding options by Oct.
+- Senator Surovell’s SB1007 – Passed the Senate 37-Y 2-N 1-A. Directs the Northern Virginia Transportation Authority to convene a stakeholder group and recommend funding options by Oct.
 1, 2025 for funding Bike & Ped projects in NoVA.
 Update: Supported 6-2 in a House Transportation subcommittee on Feb.
-11. May be heard in the full House Transportation Committee on Feb.
-18.
+11, but it was not heard in the last full House Transportation Committee on Feb.
+13; likely dead.

-• Senator Williams SB1233 – Passed the Senate 24-Y 15-N. Allows jurisdictions to use pedestrian crosswalk violation and stop sign violation monitoring systems.
+- Senator Williams SB1233 – Passed the Senate 24-Y 15-N. Allows jurisdictions to use pedestrian crosswalk violation and stop sign violation monitoring systems.
 Update: On Feb.12, the House Transportation Innovations Subcommittee modified SB1233 by incorporating its provisions into HB2041 and supported it 4-3.
-Docketed for the full House Transportation Committee on Feb.
-13 at 9 am.
+On Feb.
+13, the full House Transportation Committee conformed SB1233 into HB2041 and reported it 11-9.
+Will soon be on the House of Delegates floor.

-• Senator Ebbin’s SB1416 Passed the Senate 40-Y 0-N. Creates a Class 1 Misdemeanor for killing or seriously injuring a vulnerable road user who was lawfully within a crosswalk.
-Update: Re-referred to the House Courts of Justice Committee on Feb.
-11 and supported 8-0 by its Criminal Subcommittee on Feb.
-12. May be heard by the full House Courts Committee on Feb.14 in the afternoon.
+- Senator Ebbin’s SB1416 – Passed the Senate 40-Y 0-N. Creates a Class 1 Misdemeanor for killing or seriously injuring a vulnerable road user who was lawfully within a crosswalk.
+Update: Successfully reported 18-3 by the House Courts of Justice Committee on Feb.
+14. Will soon be on the House of Delegates floor.

-• Senator Bagby’s SB1491 Passed the Senate 26-Y 14-N. Defines School Crossing Zones to include Institutions of Higher Education.
+- Senator Bagby’s SB1491 – Passed the Senate 26-Y 14-N. Defines School Crossing Zones to include Institutions of Higher Education.
+Update: Not yet docketed for any hearing in the House as of Feb.
+14; likely dead.

 How can you take action?